impostorsguides/impostorsguides.github.io/rbenv/1-z-content.md

 done
 ```

-We’ve seen this code before.
+We've seen this code before.
 Taken together, it just pulls the filepaths for any hooks for the `version-origin` command that the user has installed.
 It then runs `source` on each of those filepaths, to ensure that the hook code is executed.

 The final block of code for this command: